 The R2M offers a .7 magnification viewfinder with 35/50/75/90 framelines, while the identical R3M offers a 1:1 life size view finder, with 40/50/75/90 framelines.

-a R2 rangefinder camera, is in itself an advancment over the original Bessa R camera, the R2A/M goes even further improving the camera.
+A R2 rangefinder camera, it is in itself an advancement over the original Bessa R camera, the R2A/M goes even further with improving the camera.
 With an exceptionally bright viewfinder, a quiet shutter and a simple LED metering system, the camera maintains all of the original Bessa R's outstanding features.

-And while many of the Bessa R's parts were made of plastic, the R2 now incorporates them in metal, thearby offering a more solid and durable feeling camera wuth superior rubberized and andonized body covering materials.
+And while many of the Bessa R's parts were made of plastic, the R2 now incorporates them in metal, thereby offering a more solid and durable feeling camera with superior rubberized and anodized body covering materials.

 The M-type Bayonet Leica lensmount will accept all of the 39mm screwmount lenses from Leica & Voigtlander and Canon, with the appropriate adapter, as well as of course the M bayonet-type lenses from Leica, Minolta & Konica.

-It is also compatible with the Voigtlander Trigger Winder, whic was originaly introducedwith the Bessa T model. the Nikon FM3A dioptric correction lenses are compatible as well.
+It is also compatible with the Voigtlander Trigger Winder, which was originally introduced with the Bessa T model.
+The Nikon FM3A dioptric correction lenses are compatible as well.
 The Voigtlander Bessa cameras are very light, unobtrusive cameras ideal for handheld lowlight shooting.